Skip to main content

 The short answer: they can’t know.

-And even aside from porn performer abuse, it has been proven that perhaps millions of nonconsensual videos had reportedly been uploaded to popular porn platforms like Pornhub.
-Click here to learn more about why they and their parent company, MindGeek, are under investigation, and how countless people have been victimized by videos of their abuse being uploaded to Pornhub.
+Even aside from the abuse of porn performers, reports show that people have uploaded perhaps millions of nonconsensual videos to popular porn platforms like Pornhub.
+Click here to learn more about why they and their parent company, MindGeek, are under investigation and how countless people have been victimized by videos of their abuse being uploaded to Pornhub.

 This is why saying “a little porn is totally healthy” can be like saying a little sexual exploitation is totally healthy.
-The truth is, one person trafficked or exploited is one too many, and there’s no true way for consumers to tell who is and who isn’t in unacceptable circumstances, and if they’re supporting that exploitation with views and clicks or not.
+The truth is clear: one person trafficked or exploited is one too many.
+There’s no true way for consumers to tell.
+They can’t know who is in unacceptable circumstances, or whether they’re supporting that exploitation through views and clicks.

 Store - Trafficking